 Well I want you to stop drinking.
 Listen, please, don’t just brush this off…this is important, you are changing Dad, I don’t like the person you are becoming, I want my real Dad back.
 You know, the Dad who is charming, sensitive…the one who can pick up his guitar again and play better than most guitarists out there today…you’re a great man, Dad.
 I want you to give your life the importance it deserves, to give us, your family, the importance we deserve.
 We understand that you work hard and we don’t take it for granted one bit.
 But, when you drink, you become aggravated, selfish and rude…you lack charm and patience- you lack all the great things about you.

-Just because you are in your sixties, it doesn’t mean that life can’t begin again for you, every day is a chance for a new beginning, for all of us.
-None of us will ever know when our last day on earth will be, that’s why I want you to change, now…give it up Dad, give up drinking, please.
+This isn’t about age!
+That’s a lame excuse too many hide behind, every day is a chance for a new beginning, for all of us.
+None of us will ever know when our last day will be, that’s why I want you back…I want you back Dad, give it up will you, give up the drinking, please.

 Monologue Blogger offers a wide range of monologues from plays.
 We invite you to our Monologues from Plays Series.